dialoa/docker-ojs-dev/README.md

 [php:error] [pid 165] [client 192.168.65.1:64908] PHP Fatal error:  Uncaught GuzzleHttp\\Exception\\ConnectException: cURL error 6: Could not resolve host: pkp.sfu.ca (see https://curl.haxx.se/libcurl/c/libcurl-errors.html) for https://pkp.sfu.ca/ojs/xml/ojs-version.xml?id=B9557820-BC35-44F4-80A4-C43E135AC5A4&oai=http%3A%2F%2Flocalhost%3A8081%2Findex.php%2Findex%2Foai in /var/www/html/lib/pkp/lib/vendor/guzzlehttp/guzzle/src/Handler/CurlFactory.php:210\nStack trace:...  thrown in /var/www/html/lib/pkp/lib/vendor/guzzlehttp/guzzle/src/Handler/CurlFactory.php on line 210
 ```

+OJS's installation script appears to need resources (namely, `guzzlehttp`)
+from PKP's official server and fails without them.

 *Solution*.
 You need an active internet collection on your first login.

+### OJS CLI Install

+The CLI install script does not work at this stage.

+## Contribute

+PRs welcome.
+If you clone the repository for contributing, it's a
+good idea to keep the main or contributing branch without OJS
+installed, and a separate branch with OJS installed for testing
+purposes.
+Just remember to shut down the container when you're
+switching back to the main branch.

 ## Credits